 Rotating a certificate

 The new certificate will be marked in the same way as the old one as 'own key' or 'shared key'.
-Per default, its expiration will be set to three years.
-If the old primary key was marked to have certain capabilities, this will not be recreated for the new primary key in any case.
-Instead separate subkeys will be assigned to these capabilities.
+By default, its expiration will be set to three years.
+If the old primary key was given additional capabilities, these will not be recreated for the new primary key.
+Instead, separate subkeys will be assigned to these capabilities.
 Only the ability to issue certifications will be transferred to the new primary key.
 These settings are all adjustable.

 One more important thing is the replacement date of the old certificate.
-There will be generated a revocation certificate which indicates the retirement of the old certificate in defaultly 182 days.
+A revocation certificate will be generated which indicates that the retirement of the old certificate will occur in, by default, 182 days.
 The idea is to have a decent amount of time for the transition period.
-Of course this is also changeable, as shown in the example below.
+Of course, this can be changed, as shown in the example below.

-Here you can see the result of applying the command on an existing certificate.
-First, we have a look into it:
+Here you can see the result of applying the command to an existing certificate.
+First, we have a look at it:

 $ sq cert list 740927F8A0188AA02FCE4B672D8E4019B47A6891